sap-tutorials/Tutorials/tutorials/iot-edge-smartsensing-install/iot-edge-smartsensing-install.md

 ## Details
 ### You will learn
--   How to install Smart Sensing Edge for an existing edge node
+-   How to install Smart Sensing Edge for an existing configured edge node
 -   How to configure Smart Sensing Edge

 ---